lsteiner9/ScaleScroller/docs/persona/persona2.md

 **Title:** The Ab Major scale

-**Description:** Learning the notes that make up the Ab Major scale and practicing that knowledge
+**Description:** Learning the notes that make up the Ab Major scale and practicing that knowledge.

-**Name of user & their role:** Camilla, a young student who wants to get better at her scales
+**Name of user & their role:** Camilla, a young student who wants to get better at her scales.

 **Usage Preconditions:** Camilla has the app installed on her phone, and her parents have logged her in previously with GoogleSignIn.

-**Usage post conditions:** Camilla passed the level without losing any lives, and flaunts it over her father (who lost a life to pass an easier level).
+**Usage post conditions:** Camilla passed the level without losing any lives, and flaunts it over her father (who lost a life trying to pass an easier level).

 **Interaction Flow:**